-CAMPAIGN UPDATE: Following publication of this letter on Sunday O7 January in the FT and Guardian, KPMG have announced they are stepping down as advisors to the Grenfell Inquiry with immediate effect!!
+UPDATE: Following publication of this letter on Sunday 7 January in the FT and Guardian, KPMG have announced they are stepping down as advisors to the Grenfell inquiry with immediate effect!
 Read updated coverage on the Guardian, FT, BBC.

 We the undersigned, call upon the Cabinet Office and Prime Minister Theresa May to reverse the decision to appoint KPMG as advisors to the Grenfell Tower inquiry, without competition.